 Handling complaints well

-Health service providers with effective complaint-management processes often resolve complaints quickly and easily.
-Resolving complaints directly also creates opportunities for you to restore confidence in your services, improve quality through feedback and to prevent minor issues from escalating into major problems.
+Complaint handling is an important part of being a safe and responsive health service.
+Providers with effective complaint-handling processes often resolve complaints quickly and easily.
+This creates opportunities to restore confidence in your services, improve quality through feedback and to prevent minor issues from escalating into major problems.

 Tips for good complaint handling

 Handling complaints well means engaging with your consumers about their concerns and understanding the resolutions they are seeking.
 Communication issues underpin most complaints we receive, and most complainants are simply looking for an explanation or apology.
 Another common motivation behind complaints is to prevent the same thing happening to others.
 This is why acknowledging complaints promptly and letting people know what's been done to prevent it happening again is so important.

 Consider these points when handling complaints: